 The foregoing recommendation was offered by who moved its approval.
-The motion was seconded by and upon being put to a vote, the vote was as follows: The Chairperson thereupon declared the resolution duly y passed and adopted this 13 th day of June, 2022.
-THE CHILDREN'S TRUST MIAMI-DADE COUNTY, FLORIDA ----------------------------------- SECRETARY Approved by County Attorney for form and legal sufficiency
+The motion was seconded by and upon being put to a vote, the vote was as follows: The Chairperson thereupon declared the resolution d duly passed and adopted this 13 th day of June, 2022.
+THE CHILDREN'S TRUST MIAMI-DADE COUNTY, FLORIDA SECRETARY Approved by County Attorney for form and legal sufficiency Approved by County According for form and legal sufficiency